-Students are considered tardy if they arrive after 8:00 a.m.
+Students are considered tardy if they arrive to their homerooms after 8:05 a.m.
 Parents must walk tardy students into the school office and sign them in on the sign-in sheet.
 Early dismissals from school will be marked accordingly in the student's record.
 Parents who dismiss their child early from school, for any reason, must sign the child out.